simpleinjector/Blog/content/posts/simple-injector-v5.md

 Disabling auto-verification can be done by setting `Container.Options.EnableAutoVerification` to `false`.

+Although auto verification and disabled unregistered type resolution are the two changes that will impact most users, there are other changes, such as the discontinued support for .NET 4.0.

 ### No more .NET 4.0

-We have dropped support for .NET 4.0, **the minimum supported versions are now .NET 4.5 and .NET Standard 1.0.**
+We have dropped support for .NET 4.0: **the minimum supported versions are now .NET 4.5 and .NET Standard 1.0.**

 .NET 4.0 was released on 12 April 2010, which is more than a decade ago.
 It has been superseded with .NET 4.5 on 15 August 2012—now almost 8 years ago.
-It's time to let go of .NET 4.0, even though there may be some development teams still relying on it.
+It's time to let go of .NET 4.0, even though there may be some Simple Injector users that are stuck to .NET 4.0.

 Developing software is always about finding a balance.
-Keeping support for older versions supported comes with costs—even for an open-source project.
+Keeping older versions supported comes with costs—even for an open-source project.
 Perhaps even *especially* for open-source projects where development is done in free time (and free time is precious).

-The introduction of support for .NET Standard introduced some complexity in the library, caused by the changing Reflection API.
+The introduction of support for .NET Standard introduced complexity in the library, caused by the changing Reflection API.
 This new Reflection API was later added to .NET 4.5, but that lead to the use of `#if` preprocessor directives, additional build outputs and risk of introducing errors.
-This is complexity we wanted to get rid of, and a new major release is the time to do so.
+This is complexity we wanted to get rid of, but that meant ditching support for .NET 4.0.

 This comes with the risk of frustrating developers that maintain old applications and still want to enjoy improvements in Simple Injector.
 We're truly sorry if this frustrates your project, and hope that Simple Injector v4 serves you well until you can migrate to .NET 4.5 and beyond.

+If you feel frustrated by the removal of .NET 4.0, perhaps the next change will cheer you up.

 ### Less first-chance exceptions

 More recently, Microsoft made some changes to Visual Studio that have impacted Simple Injector users.
 One of those changes is how Visual Studio handles first-chance exceptions by default.

 When debugging an application, not all exceptions have to be dealt with.
 When a third-party or framework library catches an exception and continues, you can safely ignore that exception.
 Where older versions of Visual Studio didn't show these exceptions by default, newer versions of Visual Studio automatically stop the debugger and popup the exception window.
 This can be really confusing because it's not always immediately clear whether the first-chance exception is being dealt with by the library component or is one that breaks your application.

-I have wasted many hours because of this.
-Even Microsoft libraries throw exceptions that they recover from themselves!
+Admittedly, I have wasted many hours because of this, because even Microsoft libraries throw exceptions that they recover from themselves!

 In Simple Injector 4, there are times where the library would throw an exception that it caught elsewhere and handled itself.
 This design worked well in the older versions of Visual Studio.
 But since stopping at first-chance exceptions is the new norm, the behavior is problematic for our users.
 Not only does it cause confusion, getting those constant exception popups during startup can be really annoying.

 In v5 we changed the APIs that would throw and catch exceptions.
 They now follow the 'try-parse' pattern and return a `boolean`.
 This does mean, however, it's a breaking change.
 In case you have a custom `IConstructorSelectionBehavior` or `IDependencyInjectionBehavior` implementation, you will need to change your implementation.

 It was impossible for us to completely remove all first-chance exceptions from the library and there are still edge cases where exceptions are caught—most notably in the generics sub system.
-There are some edge cases where Simple Injector can't correctly determine generic type constraints, which means that it relies on the framework to communicate the existence of such a constraint.
-This part of the .NET Reflection API lacks a 'try-parse' API and we're stuck with catching exceptions.
+There are some situations where Simple Injector can't correctly determine generic type constraints, which means that it relies on the framework to communicate the existence of such a constraint.
+This part of the .NET Reflection API lacks a 'try-parse' API and we're stuck with catching exceptions (there currently is a [proposal](https://github.com/dotnet/runtime/issues/28033) to add such method in .NET 5.0, but untill now the Microsoft team is note very supportive).
 The chances, however, of you hitting this are very slim, because it only happens under very special conditions.

 ### Simplified registration of disposable components